Sherryweiran/scMOBA/README.md

 The architecture consists of three main components:
 1. **Gene Feature Encoder**
    Encodes gene expression features from single-cell or spatial omics data into dense representations.
 We initialize the encoder using the pretrained **GeneFormer** model.
 2. **Cross-Attention Projector**
    Aligns gene feature representations with the token space of the language model.
    This module bridges biological features and language tokens through cross-modal attention.
 3. **Large Language Model (LLM)**
    The LLM Inference backbone of scMOBA, initialized with **Llama-3.2-1B**, enabling conversational biological inference and downstream task prediction.
+## Training Tasks
+scMOBA is trained with a unified **Feature–Question–Answer (FQA)** framework across multiple biological tasks.
+The training dataset includes:
+- Cell type prediction
+- Cell subclass classification
+- Tissue identification
+- Developmental stage inference
+- Disease prediction
+- Masked gene prediction
+- Gene expression ranking
+- Spatial transcriptomics reasoning
+Each task is converted into an instruction format:
+Feature (gene expression) + Question → Answer
+The implementation of these datasets can be found in:
+`src/datasets/dataset.py`
 ## Installation
 ```bash
 git clone https://github.com/Sherryweiran/scMOBA.git